-Although data transmission through the internet or website can’t guarantee complete security against intrusions, TIS and its service providers and commercial partners are making the best efforts to implement and maintain physical, electronic and procedural security measures, designed to protect your personal data in accordance with the applicable data protection requirements.
+Although data transmission through the internet or website cannot guarantee complete security against intrusions, TIS and its service providers and commercial partners are making the best efforts to implement and maintain physical, electronic, and procedural security measures, designed to protect your personal data in accordance with the applicable data protection requirements.
 Among others, the following are being implemented:

 1.5.
 How long do we store personal data?